Right to Contact Embassy in Oman

 • Communication: You may send letters or messages to your embassy and receive visits from consular officials.

-• Legal help: Your embassy can help you find a local lawyer and notify your family back home.
+• Legal help: Your embassy can help you find a local lawyer familiar with Oman's legal system and notify your family back home.

 When does it apply?

-• You are a foreign national (non-Omani) who has been arrested or detained in Oman.
+• You are a foreign national (non-Omani) who has been arrested or detained by the ROP.

 • You have been imprisoned and need consular support.